SmartsquareGmbH/delete-old-packages/README.md

 # Delete old packages

-Github action for deleting old versions of packages in the Github package registry.
+GitHub action for deleting old versions of packages in the GitHub package registry.

 This is very similar to [actions/delete-package-versions](https://github.com/actions/delete-package-versions) but targets a different use case.